Grand Escapades’ Travel Guide To Iran – Friendliness, Culture, Modernity: So Far Away From The Clichés!

 Getting Around In Iran

-- Trains are cheap, the service is excellent and tickets easy to get, even on very short notice.
+- Trains are cheap, the service is excellent but tickets are no longer that easy to get.
+Try to book a few days in advance…

 - There are different categories of busses and even the cheaper classes are do-able.
-Busses are quite comfortable, usually on time and fast (for instance, for the 490 km from Shiraz to Esfahan, it took us approx. 6.5 hours)
+VIP Busses are quite comfortable, usually on time and fast.

 Photography – Iran: A Photographer’s Dream!